ValeriaSarazhinska/techmagic-angular/README.md

 Search for users by name: You can search for users by first name or last name using the search bar at the top of the page.

+You can open the project by clicking on this link: https://valeriasarazhinska.github.io/techmagic-angular/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.